Continued successful development

 Food delivered a strong performance improvement as a result of increased outloads and associated backhaul work, fully utilised warehouses throughout the year and improved efficiency levels.

 - Optimise storage and distribution solutions on the Wardle and Crewe sites

-- Targeted expansion backed by customer and retailer contracts
+- Targeting step-change expansion backed by customer and retailer contracts

 Demand for our customers’ products continues to be stable and the outlook for most product categories handled by the business is resilient.
 The business operates in a competitive supply chain and needs to continually demonstrate the value and service that it provides to food manufacturers and importers.
-The business has a leading position in consolidating ambient grocery products in the North West, with high service levels, industry leading systems and a strong operating performance being the key components of its customer proposition.
+We have a leading position in consolidating ambient grocery products in the North West, with high service levels, industry leading systems and a consistent operating performance being the key components of its customer proposition.

 Inflation in the food supply chain has been well publicised and it has been critical that we operate efficiently and continue to provide a great level of service, which we have demonstrated in the last year.
 We have been subject to numerous sources of input inflation with wages, insurance rates, energy and fleet all increasing in costs.
 We have been successful in passing these inflationary costs through to our Food customers as we have been able to demonstrate a high level of service throughout the year and remain very competitive in a market where managing inflation is a key challenge.
 We have an escalator in our contracts for fuel costs which passes through increases or falls to our customers.